 The dish is healthy and chock-full of fresh vegetables.
 It has a complex and authentic taste with more flavors from the dressing.
 Besides burritos, you can also eat the salad with numerous Mexican entrees like tacos, quesadillas, enchiladas, etc.

 Let’s learn the easy and simple method of making a Mexican-inspired salad.

 Total time: 18 minutes

 Beans are a classic and hearty side dish to pair with Mexican and Tex-Mex food.
-Whether it’s tacos, enchiladas, or burritos, the canned black beans recipe can enhance the texture and flavor of any crowd favorite.
-Moreover, you can serve alongside them with rice or tacos.
+Whether it’s enchiladas or burritos, the canned black beans recipe can enhance the texture and flavor of any crowd favorite.
+Moreover, they’re also an excellent dish to serve alongside shrimp taco or rice.

 The cooking process can be summed up as follows: saute onions, tomatoes, jalapenos, garlic, cumin, oregano, and smoked paprika.
 Then add a can of black beans, take note not to drain.
 Lastly, remove from heat and stir in lime juice, and season with salt.